kechomartin/Kecho-martin/README.md

 - I'm proficient in Javascript and python.
 - Hoping to find a team to collaborate and grow with .
 - Achieving simple coding goals everyday.
-- I'd like to think machines as an extension of man rather than a tool to do man's bidding.
+- I'd like to think machines as an extension of man rather than a tool to do man's bidding...